 My son should answer this prompt.
 In fact, I can write on his behalf as I know him inside out.
 I think I do.
 On the contrary, maybe I don’t.
 He’s always been a thoroughly good boy during his schooling and now university but generally, as they grow up they have their own lives, esp. our sons.
-As such, in this times we all live in our own cocoon.
-Particularly at young age they want to carve their future, spread out their wings so they are bust trying out new ventures and journeys.
+As such, in these times we all live in our own cocoon.
+Particularly at young age they want to carve their future, spread out their wings so they’re busy trying out new ventures and journeys.

 Right now at this moment my son is in London.
 He went all alone for a month long academic trip to Europe.
 After Switzerland and Germany, he’s now in UK.